Construction Project Management Services and Construction Books

 Construction is a unique industry because many workers are transient – they aren’t full-time with one employer.
 Some are unskilled laborers, new to the construction industry going from one work opportunity to another – one day working on a farm, the next at a construction site and then moving elsewhere.
 Projects are of a relatively short duration so crews move from one project to another.
 Each project has its own unique rules, requirements and safety hazards.
 Employees work for different managers who often demand different standards and enforce discipline in different manners.

-Many projects don’t have employee inductions.
+Many construction projects don’t have employee inductions.
 This means workers, both the contractors’ and subcontractors’ employees, start working on the project without fully understanding the project rules and safety hazards.
-Unfortunately, proper inductions are few and far between.
-Inductions are delegated to the safety officer who typically focuses on general safety hazards and seldom focus on project-specific hazards, let alone discussing the rules on the project and what’s expected from the laborers.
+Unfortunately, proper project inductions are few and far between.
+Inductions are delegated to the safety officer who typically focuses on general safety hazards and seldom focus on project-specific hazards, let alone discussing the rules on the construction project and what’s expected from the laborers.

 • A welcoming statement